ginaguzzo/2021_gut_eukaryotes_in_IBD/README.md

 ## Running the R analysis
 1. Install the [required R packages](https://github.com/ginaguzzo/2021_gut_eukaryotes_in_IBD#r-packages) in R studio.

-2. The scripts should be run in the order they are numbered.
+2. The scripts are located in `R_analysis` and should be run in the order they are numbered.